SeldonIO/seldon-core/docs-gb/installation/production-environment/kafka/managed-kafka.md

 2. Save the values of `Key`, `Secret`, and `bootstrap.servers` from the configuration file.

-**Creating secrets for Seldon Core 2 and Seldon Enterprise Platform**\
+**Creating secrets for Seldon Core 2**\
-These are the steps that you need to perform in the Kubernetes cluster that run Seldon Core 2 and Seldon Enteprise Platform to store the SASL password.
+These are the steps that you need to perform in the Kubernetes cluster that run Seldon Core 2 to store the SASL password.

 1. Create a secret named `confluent-kafka-sasl` for Seldon Core 2 in the namespace `seldon`.
 In the following command make sure to replace `<password>` with with the value of `Secret` that you generated in Confluent cloud.